vuongducphuong/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

    | Please find our `Privacy Policy here <https://iap.leansoft.vn/privacy#sms>`__.

 #. | **Can I use my own SMS provider?**
    | Yes, but it is not possible out-of-the-box.
-Odoo experts can help customize a database to allow
+Leansoft experts can help customize a database to allow
      for the use of a personal SMS provider.
 Please check our success packs `here
      <https://leansoft.vn/pricing-packs>`_.